 About 40 Amazon aggregators have emerged in the past few years, according to people following the trend, with most of them still quietly seeking deals behind the scenes.
 Eight have announced fundraising rounds totaling more than $2.5 billion since 2019.

-Thrasio, launched in 2018, has the deepest pockets and has purchased 90 companies with $1.75 billion in funding and debt from backers that include the private-equity firm Advent International.
+Thrasio, launched in 2018, has the deepest pockets and has already purchased 90 companies with $1.75 billion in funding and debt from backers that include the private-equity firm Advent International.
 Perch, founded in 2020, has raised $130 million and gobbled up almost 30 brands.
-Several private-equity firms have launched websites to court Amazon sellers without disclosing how much they’ve designated to buy them.
+Several private equity firms have launched websites to court Amazon sellers without disclosing how much they’ve designated to buy them.

 The demand for Amazon mom-and-pops reflects the maturation of the e-commerce giant’s third-party marketplace, which accounts for more than half of all products sold on the site.
 The web store has grown so large that deep-pocketed investors can prospect for tomorrow’s big hit among the millions of merchants competing on the site.
 “The emergence of these companies reflects how selling with Amazon offers small businesses powerful opportunities to build their brands and reach millions of customers,” an Amazon spokesperson said in an email.